 GP/Family medicine doctors in private practice will earn based on a 'sessional rate'.
-Since GPs will work 2 sessions per day (10 sessions per week), then doctors can expect to earn €8,000 - €14,000 per session per year.
-This equates to an annual salary before tax of €80,000 to €140,000 per year if the doctor works the full 10 sessions per week.
+Since GPs will work 2 sessions per day (10 sessions per week), then doctors an expect to earn €10,000 to €16,000 per session per year.
+This equates to an annual salary before tax of €100,000-€160,000 per year if the doctor works the full 10 sessions per week.
 The salary offered reflects GP experience and if the doctor is on the IMC general or specialist register.
 Most practices are very flexible and many doctors will choose to work 8 or 9 sessions per week.
-The salary is therefore pro-rated to reflect this reduction in sessions.
-Other benefits that may be included in the package:
+The salary is therefore prorated to reflect this reduction in sessions.
+Other benefits that maybe included in the package: